 How do you pay for Vancouver transit?

-You can pay by cash, stored value (Compass Card), day pass, monthly pass or tap to pay with a Visa or MasterCard.
+You can pay by cash, stored value (Compass Card), day pass, monthly pass or tap to pay with a credit card or mobile wallet.

 What Skytrain line goes to Vancouver International Airport (YVR)?